malikhimani21/PinView-in-Android-Studio/README.md

 First you need to add dependencies for PinView

-Then add PinView Component in xml file - main_activity.xml file
+Then add PinView Component in xml file - activity_main.xml file

 Then add click event in PinView - MainActivity Class File